POL-U5410.02 Managing Telework Arrangements

 Regardless of work location, all employees are expected to adhere to all departmental and institutional policies including, but not limited to, policies regarding IT security and privacy, work schedules, use of University resources, ethics, performance, leave use, and reporting work hours.

-Telework arrangements must be reviewed at least annually during an employee’s performance evaluation.
+Telework arrangements must be reviewed and approved by the supervisor at least annually during an employee’s performance evaluation.
 The Telework Agreement must be renewed even if there are no changes to the agreement.
 The purpose of this is to:

-1. Reconfirm the terms and conditions of the agreement,
+1. Reconfirm the terms and conditions of the agreement and address any performance issues identified through the performance review,

-3. Review the condition and location of University provided equipment and update the Telework Equipment Agreement as needed.
+4. Review the condition and location of University provided equipment and update the Remote Work Equipment Agreement as needed.